 Memorable Manitobans: Albert Prefontaine (1861-1935)

 Born at Upton, Quebec on 11 October 1861, son of Fimin Fournier-Prefontaine and Mathilde Desautel, he was educated at Greenfield, Massachusetts.
-He came to Manitoba in 1880.
-He served as Reeve of the Rural Municipality of DeSalaberry from 1894 to 1899, continued in office until 1896.
+He came to Manitoba in 1880 and served as Reeve of the Rural Municipality of DeSalaberry from 1894 to 1899.
 He was President of the Carillon Agricultural Society, President of the Carey Elevator Company, and President of the St. Pierre Trading Company, which operated a general store at that place starting in 1907.

 He was elected to the Manitoba Legislature as a Conservative in 1903, 1907, and 1910, defeated in 1914 by Thomas Molloy, elected in 1915, and defeated in 1920 by Maurice Duprey.
 He was Leader of the Conservative Opposition in the Legislature from 1915 to 1920.
 In the 1921 federal general election, he was a candidate in the Provencher riding but came in third place.
 In 1922, he was re-elected for Carillon as a member of the Bracken government and was appointed Provincial Secretary and Commissioner of Lands and Railways.
 He was re-elected in 1923, 1927, and 1932.

 On 13 February 1888, he married Albina L’Heureux (1868-1908), with whom he had eight children, including Henri Aurelle Prefontaine (1890-?), Joseph Georges Prefontaine (1891-?), Rose Albina Prefontaine (1893-?), Marie Prefontaine (1894-?), Arthur Aurelle Prefontaine (1896-?), Edmond Prefontaine, and Edith Prefontaine (1899-?).